K-Kimura22/IRKernel/README.md

 ・runqueues (kernel / sched / core.c)<br>

 # How to
 Please download and use IRKernel.
-If you want to change the detection or recovery settings, change the contents of systemcall.h.
+If you want to change the detection or recovery settings, change the contents of systemcall.h.<br>
 `cd IRKernel`<br>
 `make`<br>
 `insmod system.ko`<br>